Sensationalism: History

 In A History of News, Mitchell Stephens notes sensationalism can be found in the Ancient Roman gazette Acta Diurna, where official notices and announcements were presented daily on public message boards, the perceived content of which spread with enthusiasm in illiterate societies.
 Sensationalism was used in books of the 16th and 17th century, to teach moral lessons.
-According to Stephens, sensationalism brought the news to a new audience when it became aimed at the lower class, who had less of a need to accurately understand politics and the economy, to occupy them in other matters.
-Through sensationalism, he claims, the audience was further educated and encouraged to take more interest in the news.
+According to Stephens, sensationalism brought the news to a new audience when it became aimed at the lower social class, who had less of a need to accurately understand politics and the economy, to occupy them in other matters.
+Through sensationalism, he claims that the audience was further educated and encouraged to take more interest in the news.

-The more modern forms of sensationalism developed in the course of the nineteenth century in parallel with the expansion of print culture in industrialized nations.
-A genre of British literature, "sensation novels," became in the 1860s an example of how the publishing industry could capitalize on surprising narrative to market serialized fiction in periodicals.
+The more modern forms of sensationalism developed in the course of the 19th century in parallel with the expansion of print culture in industrialized nations.
+A genre of British literature, "sensation novels", became in the 1860s an example of how the publishing industry could capitalize on surprising narrative to market serialized fiction in periodicals.
 The attention-grasping rhetorical techniques found in sensation fiction were also employed in articles on science, modern technology, finance, and in historical accounts of contemporary events.
-Sensationalism in nineteenth century could be found in popular culture, literature, performance, art history, theory, pre-cinema, and early cinema.
+Sensationalism in 19th century could be found in popular culture, literature, performance, art history, theory, pre-cinema, and early cinema.

 In the Soviet Union, strong censorship resulted in only "positive occurrences" being reported on, with the news looking significantly different than in the West.

-In the United States, modern sensationalism in the news increased after the repeal of the Fairness Doctrine in 1987 by the Federal Communications Commission which required broadcasters when showing one partisan view to show another and in order to be a broadcaster one needed a license.
-In Western Europe sensationalism in the news also increased after the liberalization of television networks in the late 1980s and early 1990s.
+In the United States, modern sensationalism in the news increased after the repeal of the Fairness Doctrine in 1987 by the Federal Communications Commission, which required broadcasters when showing one partisan view to show another, and in order to be a broadcaster one needed a license.
+In Western Europe, sensationalism in the news also increased after the liberalization of television networks in the late 1980s and early 1990s.